 Abstract

 By systematically injecting controllable and traceable errors into initially successful trajectories, we create a rich dataset of realistic failures.
 This is achieved using a context-aware, LLM-based adaptive manipulator that performs sophisticated attacks like prompt injection and response corruption to induce specific, predefined error modes.
-We demonstrate the value of our dataset by exploring three distinct learning paradigms for the error identification task: Supervised Fine-Tuning, Reinforcement Learning, and Contrastive Learning.
+We demonstrate the value of our dataset by exploring three distinct learning paradigms for the error attribution task: Supervised Fine-Tuning, Reinforcement Learning, and Contrastive Learning.

 Method Overview